Towards Generative Location Awareness for Disaster Response: A Probabilistic Cross-view Geolocalization Approach: Discussions

-\textbf{GeoAI for urban climate resilience:} In this work, we focus on ensuring fast and accurate cross-view geolocalization in a post-disaster scenario.
+\textbf{GeoAI for disaster resilience:} In this work, we focus on ensuring fast and accurate cross-view geolocalization in a post-disaster scenario.
 Preliminary results from diverse disaster types (i.e., hurricane, wildfire, tornado, and flood) highlighted the increasing role of GeoAI to predict, analyze, and enhance urban disaster resilience against climate extreme events.
-For example, urban flood resilience (UFR) focuses on the capacity of cities to prepare for, withstand, and recover from flood-related disasters \citep{bertilsson2019urban}, like Hurricane IAN and the 2025 monsoon season flash floods across Southeast Asia.
-A comprehensive assessment of UFR involves not only physical infrastructure such as drainage systems and flood barriers, but also socio-economic factors like population density, vulnerability, and impact assessment.
+A comprehensive assessment of disaster resilience involves not only physical infrastructure such as drainage systems and flood barriers, but also socio-economic factors like population density, vulnerability, and impact assessment.

-Towards multi-temporal monitoring and fine-grained risk mapping, we wish the lessons learned from this work can be integrated into dedicated local GeoAI initiatives, especially for those global south areas as argued in \citep{huang2025geospatial}, to better prepare our cities for future disaster and climate extreme events.
-In this regard, a recent review by \citet{xue2025regression} highlights the potential of incorporating Vision-Language Models (VLMs) in understanding fine-grained and regression-like geospatial predictions.
+Towards multi-temporal monitoring and fine-grained disaster mapping, we wish the lessons learned from this work can be integrated into dedicated local GeoAI initiatives, especially for those global south areas as argued in \citep{huang2025geospatial}, to better prepare our cities for future disaster and climate extreme events.
+Recent works by \citet{xue2025regression, wang2026cityvlm} highlight the potential of incorporating Vision-Language Models (VLMs) in understanding fine-grained and regression-like geospatial predictions.
 It would be interesting to see how one can leverage VLMs to understand the multi-faceted disaster resilience aspects (before, during, and after) in combination with socio-economic context information.

 \textbf{Representation learning for multimodal geospatial data:} A fundamental task for GeoAI models is to align the multimodal geospatial data in the latent space so that their latent representations can be better used for downstream tasks \citep{ mai2024srl,liu2025representation}, no matter whether it is regression, classification, or geolocalization tasks.
 However, so far the major advances in the field focus on raster-based imagery data (such as satellite and street view imagery) due to the uniform format of pixels and rich content from the visual perception.
 However, in the geospatial domain, there is still a large amount of vector data (e.g., points, polylines, polygons) that remains largely underexplored for representation learning, for instance, in OpenStreetMap, which also contains rich and helpful location and semantic information.